-This is always an interesting question – like there is something wrong with being single (I mean I don’t have any visible deficiencies…).
-I needed time to heal from my 14 year marriage and learn from my experiences.
-I didn’t want to bring any unhealthy or out of balance personality drama into a relationship (sound familiar?).
-I took time to focus on myself, figure out what I needed and wanted.
+This is always an interesting question – like there is something wrong with being single (I mean I don’t have any visible deficiencies).
+I needed time to heal from my 14-year marriage and learn from my experiences.
+Also, I didn’t want to bring any unhealthy or out-of-balance personality drama into a relationship (sound familiar?).
+I needed time to focus on myself, figure out what I needed and wanted.
 I’m not going to compromise, and I don’t think anyone else should either.
-I’m single because I haven’t found the right feeling, fit or connection.
+I’m single because I haven’t found the right feeling, fit, or connection.
 There’s not anything wrong with me, I just haven’t found the right man.

 Why don’t you have a relationship with your ex?

-What are you looking for in a man or next relationship?
+What are you looking for in a man or your next relationship?

 Do you want to get married again?

-Amy is a personal growth visionary, international speaker and author who lives and breathes one simple philosophy: live in the moment.
-For over two decades, she has inspired thousands of people; intent on helping facilitate their personal growth and self-healing process by creating opportunities for significant and lasting life changes through personal interactions, workshops and writing found on www.TheAmyJones.com
+Amy is a personal growth visionary, international speaker, and author who lives and breathes one simple philosophy: live in the moment.
+For over two decades, she has inspired thousands of people; intent on helping facilitate their personal growth and the self-healing process by creating opportunities for significant and lasting life changes through personal interactions, workshops, and writing found on www.TheAmyJones.com